Consistency of Variational Inference for Nonlinear Inverse Problems of Partial Differential Equations: Variational posterior consistency theorem

 \section{Variational posterior consistency theorem}

-In this section, assuming that the data $D_N$ are generated through the model (\ref{model}) of law $P^{(N)}_{\theta_0}$ and the forward map $\mathcal{G}$ to satisfy certain conditions, we will show that the variational posterior distribution arising from certain Gaussian priors concentrates to any sufficiently regular ground truth $\theta_0$ (or, equivalently, $f_0 = \Phi(\theta_0)$), and show the rate of this contraction.
+In this section, assuming that the data $D_N$ are generated through the model \cref{model} of law $P^{(N)}_{\theta_0}$ and the forward map $\mathcal{G}$ to satisfy certain conditions, we will show that the variational posterior distribution arising from certain Gaussian priors concentrates to any sufficiently regular ground truth $\theta_0$ (or, equivalently, $f_0 = \Phi(\theta_0)$), and show the rate of this contraction.
+The proof of the main theorems (\cref{mainthm,mainthmsv}) uses Theorem 2.1 in \cite{zhang2020convergence} combined with the technique from \cite{IntroNonLinear_nickl2023bayesian}.